-Since the creation of IMGT®, the international ImMunoGeneTics information system®, http://imgt.cines.fr, in 1989, at New Haven during the 10th Human Genome Mapping Workshop (HGM10), the standardized classification and nomenclature of the immunoglobulins and T cell receptors of human and other vertebrate species have been under the responsibility of the IMGT Nomenclature Committee (IMGT-NC).
-In 1995, following the first demonstration on-line of the nucleotide database IMGT/LIGM-DB at the 9th International Congress of Immunology in San Francisco, the IMGT-NC SubCommittee for immunoglobulins and T cell receptors has become the WHO-IUIS Nomenclature SubCommittee.
+Since the creation of IMGT®, the international ImMunoGeneTics information system®, http://imgt.cines.fr, in 1989, at New Haven during the 10th Human Genome Mapping Workshop (HGM10), the standardized classification and nomenclature of the immunoglobulins and T cell receptors of human and other vertebrate species have been under the responsibilility of the IMGT Nomenclature Committee (IMGT-NC).
+In 1995, following the first demonstration on-line of the nucleotide database IMGT/LIGM-DB at the 9th International Congress of San Francisco, IMGT-NC SubCommittee Immunology in the for immunoglobulins and T cell receptors has become the WHO-IUIS Nomenclature SubCommittee.